Every pet has its peculiarity, from the perching of birds and the purring of cats to tail-waggling in dogs.

 Nature Of The Food Ingested

-There can be various reasons for your African Dwarf Frog to be bloated; one is the nature of the food eaten.
+African Dwarf Frog bloats for various reasons; one is the nature of the food eaten.

 Sometimes the frog might be fed foods that aren’t conducive to eating, like bloodworms and some types of shrimp.